 LOWER BACK PAIN

-Here at Lake Effect Chiropractic, we specialize in helping our patients find out what is causing lower back pain so that we can help them correct this issue, allowing our patients to feel much better again.
+Here at Lake Effect Chiropractic, in Bay City, we specialize in helping our patients find out what is causing lower back pain so that we can help them correct this issue, allowing our patients to feel much better again.

 Chronic back pain is one of the biggest problems Americans face today and affects eight out of ten people at some point in their lives.
 Even though back pain is common, the level of severity varies.
 A variety of different conditions are responsible for discomfort in different regions of your back.
 These include sprained ligaments, strained muscles, trigger points, arthritis, ruptured discs, inflamed joints, sport injuries, and many more.
 We will locate the source and do everything we can to ease the uncomfortable pain you may be experiencing.